-- 11. The current Council approach is to increase rents as per Government guidance.
-Rents for existing tenants were set in 2015/16 based on "Guidance on rents for Social Housing" which assumed that from 2015/16 social rents would rise by Consumer Price Index (CPI)+1% for ten years. - 12.
-However the Government has introduced a 1% per annum rent reduction over the 4 year period 2016-2020. - 13.
+- 12. The current Council approach is to increase rents as per Government guidance.
+Rents for existing tenants were set in 2015/16 based on "Guidance on rents for Social Housing" which assumed that from 2015/16 social rents would rise by Consumer Price Index (CPI)+1% for ten years. - 13.
+However the Government has introduced a 1% per annum rent reduction over the 4 year period 2016-2020. - 14.
 For 2016/17 LB Hillingdon has charged rents for existing tenants which reduce by 1% per annum.
 The rents will continue to be reduced by 1% per annum for the remaining period 2017/18-2019/20.
-Thereafter rents are anticipated to increase by CPI + 1%. - 14.
+Thereafter the rents increase by CPI + 1% in line with the Government's new 5 year rent settlement for the period 2020/21 2024/25. - 15.
 Rent caps are applied to social housing rents and these vary per bed size.
-LB Hillingdon social housing rents should ensure that the rent caps are not breached for individual properties. - 15.
+LB Hillingdon social housing rents should ensure that the rent caps are not breached for individual properties. - 16.
 If an existing property has an extension built with additional bedrooms then the rent should be revised to reflect the increased property valuation and added bed size, using the Government's formula rent calculation.